 EBRD and EIB will require that the project complies with the Republic of Serbia national laws and EU standards.
+WB will require that the projects comply with the Serbian legislation and the Bank's OP 4.01.

 As a conclusion, it could be stated that GoS regulations do not require separate section-specific EMP to be undertaken for this type of investments (road rehabilitation), while the WB policy requires partial EIA assessment and preparation of site-specific EMP for each section.